dankamongmen/notcurses/USAGE.md

 familiar pixel graphics routines, and then rendered to a (character- graphics) plane using a variety of blitting methods:

-* Space with background color -- the only blitter that works in ASCII mode.
+* Space with background color -- the only cell blitter that works in ASCII mode.
 1:1 pixels map losslessly to 2:1 cells.
 * Unicode upper- and lower-half blocks (▀ and ▄, respectively).
 2:1 pixels
   map losslessly to 2:1 cells.
 The default blitting mode.